dwatring/Java-Accessor-Method-Creator/README.md

 # Java Accessor Method Creator
 Creates getters and setters with console interaction.

 I got tired of writing accessor methods, so I automated the process.
-(Turns out IDE's already do this and I was blissfully unaware).
+(Turns out most modern IDE's already do this and I was blissfully unaware).
 I still want to create a user-friendly GUI for this eventually.

 ### Dependencies
 N/A